larson-group/clubb_release/Readme.txt

 The executables will appear in $(PREFIX)/bin and libraries in $(PREFIX)/lib.
 The object (.o) and module (.mod) files will appear in $(PREFIX)/obj.

-If you're using dmake or GNU make and have a fast parallel machine, parallel builds should work as well.

-E.g. for 3 threads:
-gmake -j 3
+If you're using GNU make and have a fast parallel machine, parallel builds should work as well.
+E.g. for 3 threads: gmake -j 3

+At this time, because we separate out non-distributable source code using preprocessor flags, dmake doesn't work.

 -----------------------------------------------------------------------
 - (1.2) Building for use in a host model: